Skip to content

 • MooseOutgoingQueryResult manages the result of a query on outgoing associations.

-• MooseObjectQueryResult is special kind of query result that can be obtained via the two others and includes the opposites of the receiver associations.
-For example, if you query the outgoing accesses of a class, the opposites of the class associations will be the accessed attributes.
-It can also be obtained by using the object parameter of the navigation DSL.
+• MooseObjectQueryResult can be obtained via the two others and manages the entities to the other side of the queried associations.
+For example, for the outgoing accesses of a class, the accessed attributes.
+It can also be obtained by using the object option.

 These query result classes are special collections with some new features.